-These were cell cultures?
-Baker:
+Baker: These were cell cultures?

 Manaker: They were cell cultures.
 And one of them, the best producer, Number 9.
-I named it "P"
+I named it "P" after Pulvertaft, P9, and we gave that to Pfizer, who produced it for a while.
+And, as I say, it was the most consistent producer--others were sporadic-- but this one was good.
 And that was then a production effort.
 So that became available, and I think it was important to think in terms of providing that to people who wanted to study it.

-know, there was a Herpesvirus saimiri virus that crept on up from a squirrel monkey which, I understand, also induced a leukosis in a marmoset.
+You know, there was a Herpesvirus saimiri virus that crept on up from a squirrel monkey which, I understand, also induced a leukosis in a marmoset.
 And that sort of kicked around for a little bit.
 I know I had tried to prompt one of the people, Vandervoot, in our lab, to work with saimiri.
 He was working with the herpes Type II virus.
 And he indicated that, while he might have introduction of the virus genome into cells, that it always was a plasmid type.
 He didn't think it ever incorporated into the genome, the way one would expect with the retroviruses.
 So, there was a difference then, if you go along with that.
 But I couldn't get him interested in picking saimiri virus at all.

-Then of course if we're looking at something important apart from Epstein-Barr, was really sort of hitting the nail on the head.
+Then of course if we're looking at something important apart from Epstein-Barr, Moloney, Eddy and so on, then Huebner and Todaro, with their oncogene hypothesis was really sort of hitting the nail on the head.
 I imagine that comes on later.